Discover more at Quebec House

 Find out when Quebec House is open, how to get here, the things to see and do and more.

-Get into the festive mood and join us for a special late-night opening at Quebec House this Christmas.
-See the house beautifully decorated and enjoy special Georgian treats.
+Get into the festive mood and join us for a special after hours opening at Quebec House this Christmas.
+See the house beautifully decorated and enjoy the festive atmosphere.

 The children of Churchill School in Westerham will be singing carols in the garden from 5pm.
-Keep warm with a cup of hot chocolate while you listen.
+Enjoy a taste of hot chocolate whilst you listen.

 Father Christmas will be switching on the Christmas lights in Westerham at 6pm.